Federal Direct Loans

 Direct Unsubsidized Loan

-This loan is now awarded on the basis of need.
-Interest accrues from the time the loan is disbursed until it is paid in full.
+This loan is now awarded based on need.
+Interest accrues from the time the loan is disbursed until paid in full.

 For more information about annual loan amounts, aggregate loan amounts, current interest rates, and etc, please visit: https://studentaid.gov/understand-aid/types/loans/subsidized-unsubsidized

 Direct Parent Loan for Undergraduate Students (Parent PLUS)